 - 1. The amended revenue budget for 2018/19 as set out in Appendix 1 be noted. - 2.
-Scrutiny Committee considers the Initial Revenue Budget Proposals for 2019/20 and recommendations from other Scrutiny Committees and forwards its recommendations to Cabinet.
+The initial revenue budget proposals for 2019/20 be considered and any recommendations, including those relating to cost pressures and savings, be passed to the Corporate Performance and Resources Scrutiny Committee as the lead Scrutiny Committee.